manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/README.md

 make poetry-download
 ```

 > This installs Poetry as a [standalone application][fs1].
-If you prefer, you can simply install it inside your virtual environment.
+If you prefer, install it through your distribution's package manager.

 3. Initialize Poetry and install `pre-commit` hooks: